Stichting Nowruz · Apeldoorn · Photo & story exhibition

 Raj is a young boy who immediately stands out.
 Always active, full of energy, but at the same time sharp, eager to learn, and someone who is always ready to help others.
 On the pitch you see his drive, but in conversation you also notice his curiosity and his strong sense of identity.

-Traditions play an important role in this.
-He told us about Batezmie, a tradition where bracelets are made as a symbol of connection.
-For Raj, that moment represents respect for his culture.
+Traditions play an important role in his life.
+Raj told us about Batezmie, a tradition where bracelets are made as a symbol of connection.
+For him, that moment represents respect for his culture.
 He also spoke about Gmaee in Lalish, a seven-day period when the community comes together to celebrate traditions and faith.

-At the same time, there is something else that plays a major role in his life: football.
+Football holds a central place in his life alongside his culture.
 “It is not just a sport for me, but also a way to develop my discipline, perseverance, and ambitions.”

 Suzan is someone who radiates calmness and strength.
 Gentle in her presence, yet powerful in her words.
 She listens carefully, reflects deeply, and knows exactly what matters to her.
 Within Nowruz, we see in her someone who carries her identity with pride while remaining open to the world around her.